conan-io/conan-io.github.io/_posts/2021-03-31-Bintray-sunset-timeline.markdown

 ### Updates

-As of 2021-04-27, we have added three new relevant notes to the timeline:
+As of 2021-04-27, we have added one new relevant note to the timeline:

 * 2021-04-25 : HTTP Connections no longer supported as of this date (https only now)